Heiss/obsidian-vikunja-plugin/README.md

 adjust it to your workflow needs.

 Do not use this plugin in team work.
 It is designed to work with one user only, which only works on one platform at any given time.
-If you make changes on both changes, obsidian will always win.
+If you make changes on both ends, obsidian will always win.

 Per default, this plugin only runs on manual trigger.
 In settings, you can find a setting to enable automatic sync, also the interval can be set there.
 All tasks will be pushed to vikunja on first sync and stay in sync.